 BROTHERHOOD, CAN IT BE TRUSTED?

 The sound of “brotherhood” is music to our ears.
 There is much talk about all men being brothers.
-Then I remember reading about Cain and Able (Gen.4: 8) or what the prophet Amos said that the ordinance of brotherhood has long been violated when a brother pursued his brother with the sword (Am.1: 9-12).
+Then I remember reading about Cain and Able (Genesis 4:8) or what the prophet Amos said that the ordinance of brotherhood has long been violated when a brother pursued his brother with the sword (Amos 1:9-12).
 It is the sword, rather than agreements, that have sustained brotherhoods.
 Even peaceful brotherhoods are suspicious of each other.
 In its narrowest definition, it is an exclusionist concept.
 Members have to subscribe to certain rules.
-My parents attended a Church that did not regard other Christians as brothers or sisters.
+My parents attended a Church that did not regard other Christians as brothers and sisters.
 On one visit, their minister would not or could not extend his hand to me.
 We all belong to some circle that does not allow us to break that brotherly trust.
 We know, from the past, that even the best of such brotherhoods were flawed.
 Particularly, religious brotherhoods are not at liberty to disclose their objectives.

 This time, however, the politically motivated brotherhood shall not be part of the rebuilding of this nation.
 A far more powerful and religiously motivated brotherhood is on the horizon that will not rebuilt, but exploit the resources of this nation.
 This brotherhood does not value life or materialism as much as it does their God.
 This brotherhood feeds on all the other brotherhoods to accomplish their God’s purpose to rule the globe.
 Humans are merely the tools of a God that wants it all.
 At the present, this brotherhood pretends to be democratic, when in reality it is absolutely a theocratic oligarchy.
 Also at the present, this movement abstains from being militant up front.
 But once that militant mentality is curtailed, the brotherhood will be in charge and dictate to the world its intentions.

 I am not spinning some yarn.
 I am only repeating what the Book of Revelation predicts (17).
 In retrospect of history, it has one hundred percent accuracy.
 By the time, the present struggle in the Muslim world is over, ten nations will emerge with sufficient power to hold the world at bay.
 It will even subdue and destroy mighty Babylon, the strongest world union of nations that shall differ in their understanding of God from this group of Jihads.
-And if this is the end time, then only the real God with the brotherhood of Christ shall be able to deal with this extreme Muslim brotherhood (Rev. 19).
+And if this is the end time, then only the real God with the brotherhood of Christ shall be able to deal with this extreme Muslim brotherhood (Revelation 19).
 We, in the West, have been particularly blinded by this brotherhood’s peaceful behavior behind the scene of turmoil.
-In the process, their enemies become bankrupt, depleted and disabled.
-Jesus made this prediction, “Where there is a dead body, there the vultures will gather” (Lk.17: 37).
+In the process, their enemies become bankrupt, depleted, and disabled.
+Jesus made this prediction, “Where there is a dead body, there the vultures will gather” (Luke 17:37).
 We have the reputation of being alive, but we are dying.
-We are told to awaken before we become vulture food (Rev.3: 1-2).
+We are told to awaken before we become vulture food (Revelation 3:1-2).
 Remember, Abel trusted Cain.